 How to refine & elevate your craft business

-1. Capture and share your vision.
+1. Capture and share the vision you have for your craft business.

 Crafting compelling & meaningful stories, using storytelling through words, images, video, and audio to give your customers an insight into the inspirations, motivations, skills, history & heritage behind your creations.

-2. Align your work to market expectations.
+2. Align your craftwork to market expectations.

 3. Take care of your customers.